dfargo/last-y-train/README.md

 DESTINATION_BRIDGE_ADDRESS="0x..."

 # Private key of the "validator" or "oracle" account.
-# This account pays for gas to submit the `releaseTokens` transaction on the destination chain.
+# This account is used to pay for gas to submit the `releaseTokens` transaction on the destination chain.
 # IMPORTANT: Use a key from a test wallet with testnet funds ONLY.
 DO NOT USE A MAINNET KEY.
 LISTENER_PRIVATE_KEY="0x..."